Home

 All vacancies are available in the "Mechanics of Materials and Structures" research group (UGent-MMS) at Ghent University.

 Ghent University is a large university in Belgium, counting about 45,000 students.
 Ghent University consistently ranks among the best 100 universities in the world.
-In 2019, it was ranked, globally, 66th by the Academic Ranking of World Universities or Shanghai ranking (http://www.shanghairanking.com/World-University-Rankings/Ghent-University.html).
+In 2023, it was ranked, globally, 84th by the Academic Ranking of World Universities or Shanghai ranking (https://www.shanghairanking.com/institution/ghent-university).
 More information about the UGent rankings can be found here.

 The research group UGent-MMS counts 3 professors and about 30 researchers.
 More information can be found in the slideshow of the research group.
 The offices and laboratories of this group are situated in the south of Ghent (Technologiepark-Zwijnaarde 46, 9052 Zwijnaarde).